 - Define clear rules of what each component means to minimise the subjective element of the content audit

-- Use a shared online resource for the content audit tool – as we wrote in this article, Excel may not be the best tool
+- Use a shared online resource for the content audit tool

 - Figure out in advance what you are going to need to visualise from the audit as that will define the tool you use.